brendt/stitcher.io/src/content/blog/2021-06-05-opinion-driven-design.md

 And this leaves me wondering… why do we need four ways of doing the same thing?
 Of course, the answer isn't simple if you're considering a framework with ten years of history.
 These features were added incrementally over the years, and the old ways were kept for backwards compatibility.

 Should there be a moment though in software design where these old ties are broken?
 Where opinionated decisions can be made to improve such code bases, as well as the developer experience of people using them?
-I believe the majority of people would benefit: maintainers have less code and execution paths to worry about, while users have less options to think about, and thus decreasing the learning curve.
+I believe the majority of people would benefit: maintainers have less code and execution paths to worry about, while users have less micro-decisions to deal with, and thus decreasing the learning curve and cognitive load.

-I'd like to see some more opinion-driven design in the software world so that I don't have to be bothered with micro-decisions every other step.
+I would like to see some more opinion-driven design, so that I don't have to be bothered with micro-decisions every other step.
 I believe it would result in better software, overall.

 {{ cta:like }}